 Food Options at Wilderness and Wisconsin Dells

-Caffeine and other Adult Drinks
+Caffeine and Other Adult Drinks

 Each waterpark has a bar, and you will see large margarita cups everywhere.
 These cups are huge and pricey, but you can refill them for a discount, so be sure to hang on to them.
 If you aren’t sure you want the massive mixer, they have a full-service bar with plenty of options.